jmichault/flash_cc2531-dok/en/index.md

   ID = b524.
 ```
 (the value may be different if the hardware version of your key is not the same as mine).
-If you see 0000 or ffff something fails:
+If you see 0000 or ffff something is incorrect:

  * first check your wiring.